pageboard/pagecut/README.md

 - menu: function(coed, items) { return items.fullMenu; }

 Pagecut.Editor methods:
-- set(dom) - sets the content of the editor using this dom
+- set(dom) - set the dom content of the editor
-- get() - gets the content of the editor for viewing
+- get() - get the dom content of the editor (see also view.render)

 Pagecut.Viewer